-Tick off if you feel any of these sentences describe you:

-I sometimes find it hard not to shout out in class.

-I have trouble listening sometimes.

-I feel stressed when I have to do more than one thing at a time.

-I can concentrate for a long time when it is something I am interested in.

-I lose my temper easily.

-I have lots of thoughts all the time.

-I often lose things and forget where I put them.

-I find sitting still difficult.

-I take a long time to get started on my work in school.

-I get distracted a lot in class.

-Well done, we have solved the first clue.
-We have learned that ADHD is in the brain, how it affects you, that not everyone who has ADHD is the same and that being different is okay because everyone is different in their own way.
+Tick off if yo ou feel any of these sentences describe you: ☐ Iso metimes find it hard not to shout out in class. ☐ I ha ave trouble listening sometimes. ☐ I fe el stressed when I have to do more than one thing at a time. in concentrate for a long time when it is something I am erested in. □ Ilo se my temper easily.
+I ha ave to move a lot.
+I ha ave lots of thoughts all the time. ☐ I of ten lose things and forget where I put them. ☐ I fir nd sitting still difficult. ☐ I ta ke a long time to get started on my work in school. □ I ge et distracted a lot in class. • we have solved the first clue.
+We have learned that ADHD is in low it affects you, that not everyone who has ADHD is the same and that being different is okay because everyone is different in their own way.

-ADHD IS JUST ONE PART OF WHO YOU ARE.